pranigopu/appliedStatistics/expansion/QP-Quantifying Probability.md

 $\displaystyle \mathbb{P}([a, b]) = \int_a^b F^1(t) dt$

+_Now, to define the topic at hand_...
+<br><br>

 Hence, we get $F^1$ as the function such that its integral for any interval $[a, b]$ is the probability mass of that interval under the distribution $\mathbb{P}$.
 In other words, $F^1$ is a curve such that the area under the curve for any interval represents the probability mass of that interval under the distribution $\mathbb{P}$.
 From this, we can see that $F^1$ is valuable to help visualise, conceptualise and thus study the spread of the mass of the distribution.
 <br><br>

 Now, also consider what $F^1(x)$ represents for any point $x$ in the sample space.
 Evidently, it is the gradient, i.e. rate of change of the cumulative probability mass at that point.
 A higher gradient represents a higher rise in probability mass at that point, which shows a higher concentration of the probability mass in a small neighbourhood of that point.
-Thus, we term the gradient of the cumulative probability mass at a point as the probability density at that point.
+Thus, we term the gradient of the cumulative probability mass at a point as the probability density at the point.
 <br><br>

 To reinforce the last few statements...

-1. Comparing the probability densities of each of two points in the sample space indicates a small neighbourhood of the point where there is a higher proportion of the total probability mass compared to the same small neighbourhood of the other point.
+1. Comparing the probability densities of each of two points in the sample space indicates a small neighbourhood of the point where there is a higher proportion of the total probability mass compared to the same small interval of the other point.
 2. Comparing the way the probability density values for each of two distributions helps us compare the way outcomes from each distribution are expected to be spread over space, time, the population or some other metric.
 3. The key purpose of probability density is to study the spread of the distribution, i.e. to study how and in what proportions is the total probability mass concentrated across the sample space.